 Thanks to the generosity of our supporters, we have a lot to celebrate!

-- 4,157 blind veterans have benefited from stays at the centre, with many making multiple visits to receive rehabilitation, training and respite.
+- The Llandudno centre has provided 12,282 stays, with many of our blind veterans making multiple visits to receive rehabilitation, training and respite.

 - Our veterans now have a whole range of themed weeks to choose from, like gardening and history, to re-engage with hobbies and interests.

 - The range of equipment and facilities on site has grown, providing an improved level of care and rehabilitation.

 - The outbuildings have been converted to independent living spaces, where our blind veterans can learn and apply vital skills in a safe setting.

 - The grounds have been developed to provide outdoor activity and training spaces, to improve wellbeing and mobility.

 Scroll down to our history to discover more about the impact that the centre has had on our veterans over the last ten years.

 Help us achieve more